D3lyth/milestone-project-1/README.md

 The last Google Fonts used was 'Licorice' - this is seen on the book labels on the carousel.This font was chosen again for its handwritten look, with cursive being the fallback font.

-- Th standard 'cursive' font was used for the font in the logo - although other fonts were trialled, the cursive font looked the most suitable.
+- The standard 'cursive' font was used for the font in the logo - although other fonts were trialled, the cursive font looked the most suitable.

 - [Princess Sofia](https://fonts.google.com/specimen/Princess+Sofia) was used for the primary headers and titles.
 The fallback font was 'cursive'.

 - [Quicksand](https://fonts.google.com/specimen/Quicksand) was used for all other secondary text for its readability.
 The fallback font used was 'sans-serif'.

--- [Roboto](https://fonts.google.com/specimen/Roboto) was used for all text that needed to stand out a bit.
+- [Roboto](https://fonts.google.com/specimen/Roboto) was used for all text that needed to stand out a bit.
 The fallback font used was 'sans-serif'.

 - [Licorice](https://fonts.google.com/specimen/Licorice) was used for small detailing on the book labels found on the carousel.
 The fallback font was 'cursive'.